Project status: In progress

 How you had YourSay

-The ACT Government is considering how to implement changes that will improve tenancy laws, and has developed a consultation paper for community comment.
+The ACT Government is considering how to implement changes that will improve tenancy laws.

 Shorter summary pages on each of the reform topics were prepared for those who wanted a quicker overview of the key issues.
 These summary pages include: